FICO - The First Step to Owning

 Choosing a lender isn't the first step in becoming a homeowner.
-The content of your wallet starts the home buying process.
-To realize your goal of owning a home, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Burlington.
+In reality, the home buying process starts with your finances.
+To propel your dreams of homeownership forward, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Burlington, North Carolina.

 - Credit Inquiries — Do you have too many open accounts?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-You'll still qualify for a loan with a lower score, but the interest accrued over the life of the loan could be more than double the amount of someone with a better credit score.
+Lenders want to make sure that giving you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid over time could be more than double the amount of an individual with a near perfect credit score.

-We're used to working with all tiers of FICO scores.
-Call us at (336) 226-9374 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are methods to boost your score.
+How do you boost your credit score?
 Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+It can be hard to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these tips:

-- Retail cards and service station cards.
-For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to repair credit, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You must always beware of charging a large balance for more than a couple of billing cycles because these types of cards more than likely have a surprisingly high interest rate.
+- Store cards and service station cards.
+For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and have a solid payment history, which will raise your FICO score.
+You should always beware of holding a large balance for too long because these types of cards normally have a steeper interest rate.

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
 But, be sure to pay them off in no more than two or three payments.

-- Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.
+- Keep up with payments.
+Late payments hurt your credit history.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of David Massey Real Estate, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of David Massey Real Estate, the loan application process can be a stress-free experience so you, too, can achieve home ownership.